RobKwiatkowski/FreeFall/README.md

-# FreeFall
+# Free Fall Parameters Calculator

-This Python script calculates the parameters of a free fall.
+### This Python script calculates the parameters of a free fall from the edge of Earth's atmosphere.
 It takes into account the drag force.

+Features:
-International Atmosphere Model is implemented.
+* International Atmosphere Model
+* Quadratic Drag equation